noweh/project-marvel-memories/readme.md

 ## What about?

 Posts a random cover with details about Marvel comics history to a Twitter account every hour.

+Store the already published covers to avoir duplicate posts, in an automatically updated SQLite database.

 ### Procedures